WeBWorK FAQ

 You cannot delete yourself, don't worry.

 New student will also get assigned ALL homework sets that have "visible" flag.
-If you used a WeBWorK class in prior semester, probably all homework sets are visible with deadlines in the past, and solutions available.
-Most likely you don’t want all these homework sets assigned to new students.
+If you used a WeBWorK class in a prior semester, probably all homework sets are visible with deadlines in the past, and solutions available.
+Most likely you don’t want all these homework sets assigned to new students like this.
 To make all (old) homework sets invisible do the following:

 Sets Manager => Publish => Choose which sets to be affected: all sets => Choose visibility of the sets to be affected: Hidden => Take Action!